The UK Trauma and Orthopaedic Surgery Registrar interviews in 2020 will be on the 1st, 2nd and 3rd April at the Leeds United Football Stadium.

 There are normally upwards of 300 people interviewed over the week and you will have the opportunity to pick which time slot you want on a first come first serve basis.
 The interviews are done in circuits of 5 stations each lasting 15 minutes and run in a similar format to MRCS (Membership of the Royal College of Surgeons) examinations or OSCEs (Objective Structured Clinical Examinations) from medical school.

-Interactive (communication skills) – two scenarios with an actor/actress
+Interactive (communication skills) –

 For the relative weighting of points for each station see Scoring System.